-The research supervisor is responsible for overseeing the student's thesis project.
-The research supervisor is expected to:
+The research advisor is responsible for overseeing the student's thesis project.
+The research advisor is expected to:

-- supervise the research and mentor the student; - provide a supportive research environment, facilities, and financial support; - discuss expectations, progress, and milestones with the student and complet the Semi-Annual PhD Student Progress Review Form each semester; - assist the student to prepare for the oral qualifying exam; - guide the student in selecting the other members of the thesis committee; - help the student prepare for, and attend, meetings of the full thesis committee, to be held at least once per semester; - help the student prepare for, and attend, the thesis defense; - evaluate the final thesis document.
+- Oversee the research and mentor the student - Provide a supportive research environment, facilities, and financial support - Discuss expectations, progress, and milestones with the student and complete the Semi-Annual PhD Student Progress Review Form each semester - Assist the student to prepare for the oral qualifying exam - Guide the student in selecting the other members of the thesis committee - Help the student prepare for, and attend, meetings of the full thesis committee, to be held at least once per semester - Help the student prepare for, and attend, the thesis defense - Evaluate the final thesis document

-The research supervisor is chosen by the student and must be a faculty member of MIT or Harvard University and needs no further approval.
-HICAP may approve other individuals as research supervisors on a student-by-student basis.
+The research supervisor is chosen by the student and must be a faculty member of MIT\ or Harvard University and needs no further approval.
+HICAP may approve other individuals as research advisors on a student-by-student basis.
 Students are advised to request approval of non-faculty research supervisors as soon as possible.
-In order to avoid conflicts of interest, the research supervisor may not also be the student's academic advisor.
-In the event that an academic advisor becomes the research supervisor, a new academic advisor will be assigned.
+In order to avoid conflicts of interest, the research advisor may not also be the student's academic advisor.
+In the event that an academic advisor becomes the research advisor, a new academic advisor will be assigned.

-The student and their research supervisor must complete the Semi-Annual PhD Student Progress Review during each regular term in order to receive academic credit for research.
-Download Semi Annual Review Form
+The student and their research advisor must complete the Semi-Annual PhD Student Progress Review during each regular term in order to receive academic credit for research.
+See Appendix 2 for the form.

-MIT Senior Research Staff are considered equivalent to faculty members for the purposes of supervising research.
+\MIT Senior Research Staff are considered equivalent to faculty members for the purposes of research advising.
 No additional approval is required.